shadow-robot/sr_experimental_documentation/docs/user_guide/1_arm_and_hand.md

 ### Setting up arm

+1. Unpack the robot arm and the control box.
+2. Mount the robot on a sturdy surface strong enough to withstand at least 10 times
+3. Place the control box on its foot.
+4. Plug on the robot cable between the robot and the control box.
+5. Plug in the mains plug of the control box.

+To quickly start up the robot after it has been installed, perform the following steps:
+1. Press the power button on the teach pendant.
+2. Wait a minute while the system is starting up, displaying text on the touch screen.
+3. Press ON button on the touch screen.
+Wait a few seconds until robot state changes to idle.
+4. Press START button on the touch screen.
+The robot now makes a sound and moves a little while releasing the brakes.

 #### Configuring the network

 n order to use the robot with our driver you need to change the network setup of the robot via the pedant.